 Kitayama beat Rory McIlroy and Harris English by one to move to a career-high 19th on the rankings, coming as it did five months after McIlroy had pipped him to the CJ Cup in South Carolina.

-After coming through the European Tour qualifying school last November – he took the fourth card there – he won only his third event on the circuit less than three weeks later.
+After coming through the 2018 DP World Tour qualifying school, he won only his third event on the circuit less than three weeks later.

-That was the AfrAsia Bank Mauritius Open, where a closing 68 gave him a two-stroke victory.
-A mere three months after that his second success on the circuit came at the Oman Open by one shot after starting the final round three behind.
-It made him the fastest player ever to win twice and led to his Open Championship debut now off the Tour’s “Race to Dubai” rankings.
+That was the AfrAsia Bank Mauritius Open and a mere three months after that his second success on the circuit came at the Oman Open, making him the fastest player ever to win twice.